markeyser/Deployment-of-ML-Models/01-Introduction-to-the-course.md

 Deployment of machine learning mothers requires a concerted effort among:

-- data scientists
+- Data Scientists
-- software developers
+- Software Developers
--  data engineers and
+- Data Engineers and
--  business domain experts
+- Business Domain Experts

 This course offers something new and useful for all of these professionals the cause is ideally suited for intermediate and advanced data scientists.